tpgriffin/project7/README.md

 # zwift-assessment
-The Javascript assessment supports Firefox.
+The JavaScript assessment supports Firefox.

+Comments
+- js Scenario 1 is a subset of Scenario 2.
+- The js scripts were intended to work with Chrome or Firefox BUT **only Firefox is currently supported** due to differences between the browsers (and a lack of time to resolve).
+- I clear the Zwift website Cookies Statement (truste-consent-button), at no extra charge!

 Installation
 1. If needed (recommended), create a new directory for this test.
 2. Unzip the github distribution files (https://github.com/tpgriffin/zwift-assessment) to your directory.
 2. Download the node installer appropriate to your OS and save it to your directory: https://nodejs.org/ (The Win 10 x64 installer is included for convenience).
-3. Start the node installer (use defaults but select "Automatially install the necessary tools" on the 3rd screen).
+3. Start the node installer (use defaults but select "Automatically install the necessary tools" on the 3rd screen).
 4. Tools for node.js will install next, use defaults.
 This install takes a while, get coffee, etc (Visual Studio errors are acceptable).
 5. Open a cmd terminal in your directory
 6. Install Selenium with: npm install selenium-webdriver